Community Leader Internship Program (CLIP)

 • Any skills that would be appropriate to strong job performance must be identified in advance in the Placement Proposal.

-• The host Mentor or Supervisor must plan to provide a brief orientation to the particular work site for a Fellow, if assigned.
+• The host Mentor or Supervisor must plan to provide a brief orientation to the particular work site for an Intern, if assigned.

-• Hosts may not request or select a particular Fellow – host selection is the purview of the independent Selection Committee; this is essential to supporting the tax-deductible nature of gifts to the fund from which the students are paid.
+• Hosts may not request or select a particular Intern – host selection is the purview of the independent Advisory Committee; this is essential to supporting the tax-deductible nature of gifts to the fund from which the students are paid.

 • If selected, the host site Mentor or Supervisor must be willing to serve as the host organizational representative and attend a brief orientation at the Foundation Office prior to the start of the program.

-• The host Mentor must be willing to meet with the Program Director twice during the course of a Fellow’s placement as the Director conducts a site visit.
+• The host Mentor must be willing to meet with the Program Director twice during the course of an Intern placement as the Director conducts a site visit.

-To apply to be a host for a 2018 Fellow, click here to access the online application.
-The application deadline for hosts is March 31, 2018.
-The internship program will run from June 4 through July 13.
+To apply to be a host for a 2022 Intern, click here to access the online application.
+The internship program will run from June 6 through July 22, 2022.

 Please note that when you first access the online application, you will need to create a user name and password. .
 This enables you to work on your application as you are able.
 To return to an application that you previously started, use the appropriate link above, then enter your user name and password.
 Please be certain to make note of your user name and password as you will need that information to return to your application.
 When you have completed your application, be certain to click the submit button at the end of the application.
 You should receive an e-mail confirmation indicating that we have received your application.
 If you do not receive this confirmation email, please check your junk mail.